SysManSquad/sysmansquadblogdev/content/posts/2021-05-15-where-is-the-reports-data.md

                               </ul>

                               <p>
                                 The <strong>Bearer</strong> at the beginning just references the type of token, but everything bolded below is one big chunk with all three parts.
-Well - if you want you can run it through a <a href="https://www.base64decode.org/" target="_blank" rel="noreferrer noopener">Base64Decoder</a> - but the Signature part at the end comes out looking like random high ASCII.
+Well - if you want you can run it through a [Base64Decoder](https://www.base64decode.org/) - but the Signature part at the end comes out looking like random high ASCII.
                               </p>

                               <pre id="bearer-example" class="wp-block-preformatted">Bearer&nbsp;<strong>e01lc3NhZ2U6ICJEaWQgeW91IHRoaW5rIHRoaXMgd2FzIGdvaW5nIHRvIGhhdmUgYW4gYWN0dWFsIHJlYWwgdG9rZW4gaW4gaXQ/IEhhISAKV2VsbCBhcyBsb25nIGFzIHlvdSdyZSBoZXJlIC0gV2hhdCBpcyB5b3VyIGZhdm9yaXRlIGNvbG9yPyBPaC4uLiBobW1tLi4uIEkgd29uJ3QgcmVhbGx5IHNlZSB5b3VyIHJlc3BvbnNlIGhlcmUuIERhbW4uIFdlbGwgLSB0aGUgYmVzdCB3YXkgdG8gY2hhdCB3aXRoIG1lIGlzIHRvIGNvbWUgYnkgdGhlIFdpbkFkbWlucyBEaXNjb3JkLiBZb3UgY2FuIGdldCBhbiBpbnZpdGUgb3ZlciBoZXJlIGh0dHBzOi8vd2luYWRtaW5zLmlvL2Rpc2NvcmQgLiBDb21lIG9uIGJ5IHNvbWV0aW1lLCBhbmQgZmVlbCBmcmVlIHRvIHRhZyBtZSBhdCBAUHN5Y2hvRGF0YSBhbmQgdGVsbCBtZSB5b3VyIGZhdm9yaXRlIGNvbG9yISAKCkJldHRlciB5ZXQsIHNvbWV0aGluZyBmdW4uLi4uLiB0ZWxsIG1lIHlvdSBmb3VuZCBteSBsb3N0IHNvY2shIEl0IHdpbGwgY29uZnVzZSBldmVyeW9uZSBlbHNlIGFuZCBiZSBsb3RzIG9mIGdvb2QgZnVuISAKCldlbGwsIEknbSBhYm91dCBvdXQgb2YgdGhpbmdzIHRvIHJhbWJsZSBhYm91dC4uLiBTby4uIHVoaCBibHVyLXBsZT8gTW9udGdvbWVyeS4gVHVybnBpa2UuIFRoYXQncyBhbGwgSSBoYXZlIHNvIGhvcGUgdG8gY2hhdCBpbiBEaXNjb3JkIHNvbWUgdGltZSEiIH0KJeGIadj0TKLmjz_kgjH0byyuyGZA0CSRQDOP3tbP27tGoERHMQcyyWxv1J0ZtCDbAC7OWRQdxsf6YmcgKNmvyWCZDac2p6e2HGf9ZESfOCj6iFIQBR05FvByqudE_tPZlQgQk0wotkr3oQoxJQ</strong></pre>

                               <p>
                                 However, there are services that know how to gracefully decode all the Microsoft Style bits and bobs.
-There is one public JWT decoder that you can paste your token into <a href="https://jwt.io/#debugger-io" target="_blank" rel="noreferrer noopener">here</a>, but Microsoft actually runs one of their own, and it will automatically identify the issuer of certain types of the tokens as well.
+There is one public JWT decoder that you can paste your token into [here](https://jwt.io/#debugger-io), but Microsoft actually runs one of their own, and it will automatically identify the issuer of certain types of the tokens as well.
                               </p>
                             </div>
                           </div>